 - Test function generators (how to build them and make them reliable?
-Test functions available online?). - New metrics that allow the evaluate the online performance of a constraint-handling technique. - Stopping criteria for constrained optimization using evolutionary algorithms [Zielinski, 2009]. - Special operators for exploring the boundary between the feasible and infeasible regions [Leguizamón & Coello, 2009]. - Dynamic constraints [Nguyen & Yao, 2012].
+Test functions available online?). - New metrics that allow us to evaluate the online performance of a constraint-handling technique and to characterize constrained search spaces (see for example the notion of violation landscape proposed in [Malan, 2015]). - Stopping criteria for constrained optimization using evolutionary algorithms [Zielinski, 2009]. - Special operators for exploring the boundary between the feasible and infeasible regions [Leguizamón & Coello, 2009]. - Dynamic constraints [Nguyen & Yao, 2012].